header pattern

 Seamless Enrollment & Coverage

 Offers simplified enrollment for benefit investigation and coverage verification.
-Get alerts when a PA is required, or proceed directly—order, treat, and submit for reimbursement.
+Get alerts when a Prior-Authorization (PA) is required, or proceed directly—order, treat, and submit for reimbursement.

 Copay & Product Assurance

-Enroll in our commercial copay program, foundation research, or patient assistance based on need.
+Enroll in our commercial copay program or patient assistance based on need.
 Receive product replacement for breakage, spoilage, or loss—when you treat, you’re covered.**

 **Subject to program terms and limitations.
 Please contact 1-866-HROWINC (476-9462) for additional details.